-the same frozen figures around him, Duo, Chewgumma, and all the rest.
-"What do you Chapter 9 Many learned papers have been written on how it feels to travel by Disruptor.
+Many learned papers have been written on how it feels to travel by Disruptor.
 They are all conjecture because in our day and age the device has been banned.
 It was fast and efficient, but subject to unexpected side effects.
 Also, the transition between where you were and where you wanted to be was so sudden that it had the effect of causing time to stumble, forcing you to spend a certain amount of time in lapse-space, also known as stasis, to allow your body and internal organs to catch up with your head trip.
-Some people came through the Disruptor iourney with a curious sensation of having left a part of themselves behind.
+Some people came through the Disruptor journey with a curious sensation of having left a part of themselves behind.
 Which was usually true.
 And there were many sudden screams of pain when they discovered which part it was.
-It has been conjectured that Disruptor travel was so rapid, it gave the self no time to gather in its various extensions in time and "Where are we?"
-Bill asked.
+It has been conjectured that Disruptor travel was so rapid, it gave the self no time to gather in its various extensions in time and space.
+In Bill's case this was no problem, luckily, because Bill was not subject to flights of fancy.